quixio/quix-streams/docs/publish.md

 ## Publish raw Kafka messages

-Quix Streams uses an internal protocol which is both data and speed optimized so we do encourage you to use it, but you need to use Quix Streams on both producer and consumer sides as of today.
-We have plans to support most common formats in near future, but custom formats will always need to be handled manually.
+Quix Streams uses an internal protocol which is both data and speed optimized, but this requires you to use Quix Streams on both the producer and consumer sides.
+Custom formats need to be handled manually.

-For this, we have created a way to [publish](publish.md#publish-raw-kafka-messages) and [subscribe](subscribe.md#subscribe-raw-kafka-messages) to the raw, unformatted messages and work with them as bytes.
+For this, Quix Streams provides a way to [publish](publish.md#publish-raw-kafka-messages) and [subscribe](subscribe.md#subscribe-raw-kafka-messages) to the raw, unformatted messages, and work with them as bytes.
 This gives you the ability to implement the protocol as needed and convert between formats.

 You can publish messages with or without a key.
 The following example demonstrates how to publish two messages to Kafka, one message with a key, and one without: